MissTitanK3/icetea-watch/README.md

   constraint wizard_submitted_by_fkey foreign KEY (submitted_by) references dispatch_profiles (id) on delete set null ) TABLESPACE pg_default;
 ```
+> **Note:** The `submitted_by` field is optional and is used by ICE Tea Dispatch for verifying reports from trusted users.
+It is included here for transparency and schema compatibility but is not required for ICE Tea Watch to function.

 ## 🧱 Project Structure